In

 13. Models

 This is a great way to get stunning product photos.
 Using models can help to highlight specific product features.
-This is especially true for a product that is worn–clothing, eyeglasses, or even jewelry.
+This is especially true for a product that is worn such as clothing, eyeglasses, or even jewelry.
 And the model can generate creative ideas for displaying the product.

 14. Surrealism